hejfelix/FooPar/README.md

 Installation
 ======
-Requires sbt >=0.13.
-On ubuntu 14.04,
+Requires sbt >=0.13, JDK and git.
-this can be installed as such:
+On ubuntu 14.04, sbt and git can be installed as such:

 ```
-sudo apt-get install sbt
+sudo apt-get install sbt git
 ```

 To install and run the tests in FooPar, use the following commands: